Canon 40D vs Olympus E-M5 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
+Both the 40D and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The 40D was replaced by the Canon 50D, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon 40D better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.